erlzhang/erl.im/_posts/2018-08-25-kindlepush-en.md

   id2(write them into an ebook)-->id3(push to my Kindle);
 ```

-I find some tools according to above, :
+I find some tools according to above:

 ```mermaid
 graph LR;